yguenduez/guilded-rose-rust/README.md

 - Make **small** refactoring steps, then test.
 If the tests fail, undo your changes.
 No need for debugging.
 - Change things when needed.
 If a prior refactoring does not fit anymore - change it to your current needs (e.g. a name for function does not fit anymore after two commits, change it)

+# Note

+- Tags v0.0.10 and v.0.0.11 do not exist anymore, as they got amended into the v0.0.9